AP® English Literature and Composition

 Form and Structure

 In recent years, structural questions on the exam have been growing rarer and rarer.
-They are all almost exclusively about poetic formats, and while you may only encounter one or two of these, knowing the various forms of poetry will benefit you tremendously in racking up one or two more correct answers.
+They're (almost) exclusively about poetic formats.
+While there may only be one or two of these on the exam, knowing the various forms of poetry aids in racking up one or two more correct answers.

-These questions may ask about meter or rhythm or simply ask you to identify the type of poem.
-You can hope for a haiku, but it's unlikely.
-Most poetic forms have at least a few characteristics that differentiate it from the other types, but you may find yourself using the process of elimination here more so here than on other questions.
+Form and structure questions may ask about meter or rhythm, or they may ask about the type of poem.
+(We can hope for a haiku, but it's unlikely.)
+Most poetic forms have at least a few characteristics that differentiate it from the other types, but process of elimination is frequently useful.

-In prose, a structure question may ask about plot.
+In prose, a form and structure question may ask about plot.
 Plot is notoriously difficult to pin down on these types of exams, though, because we don't have the entire novel in front of us—just a tiny piece.
-Regardless, knowing basic plot elements can't hurt.
-Unless you hit yourself in the head with Freytag's Pyramid, but that probably won't be super likely.
+Regardless, knowing basic plot elements can't hurt, unless you hit yourself in the head with Freytag's Pyramid.
+That probably isn't super likely, though.

 Diction and Syntax

-Thankfully for everyone, vocabulary and grammar questions on the AP English Literature exam will not focus on scientific jargon or obscure verb tenses or the nuances of semi vs. full colon.
-Usually, it will ask you to identify the meaning of certain words or various parts of speech in relation to another part.
-The most popular grammar option is to ask for referents or other connections, such as the subject of a verb phrase.
+Thankfully for everyone, vocabulary and grammar questions on the AP English Literature exam tend not to focus on scientific jargon, obscure verb tenses, or the nuances of semi vs. full colon.
+Usually, they ask for the meaning of certain words or various parts of speech in relation to another part.
+The most popular grammar option asks for referents or other connections, such as the subject of a verb phrase.
 We don't need to know about dangling prepositions or split infinitives or any other grammatical faux pas, though.
-Hallelujah!

-Do I need to be able to quote certain works?
+Do I need to be able to quote certain works in the essays?

 It depends.
 Sorry.

-If the text is given to you when writing an essay, you must cite proof from the selection (see: prose and poetry essays in the free response section).
+If the text is given to you in the essay prompt, you must cite proof from the selection to support your response.
 For the open-ended essay, you're free to do what you like.
-Obviously you can't memorize every work of literature throughout history word for word (or can you?), but having a few well-chosen lines handy, from things like Shakespeare or the Bible or classic I Love Lucy episodes (okay, maybe not the last one ) can give your essays the equivalent of literary jazz hands.
+You can't exactly memorize every work of literature throughout history word for word, but having a few well-chosen lines handy can give your essays the equivalent of literary jazz hands.
 Just make sure they're applicable.

 Am I supposed to know every passage that comes up?

-It is probable, nay—almost certain—that you will not know every single excerpt that appears in the multiple choice and free response sections.
-The realistic goal is that even if you don't know the passage from experience, you will know about something similar from that genre or period and be able to use what you know to craft a brilliant answer.
+It is probable, nay—almost certain—that you won't know every excerpt appearing on the multiple-choice and free response sections.
+The realistic goal is that even if you don't know the passage from experience, you will know about something similar from that genre or period and be able to use that knowledge to choose or write a brilliant answer.
 It's all about careful extrapolation…and sometimes sheer luck.

 Who are the graders?

 We've heard rumors about a genetically modified wildebeest lodged at AP headquarters who does all the grading, but it turned out to be unfounded.
-A computer will actually grade your multiple-choice questions, and AP English Literature teachers (25%) and college English Composition instructors (75%) will grade all 1,103,886 essays from around the country.
+A computer grades the multiple-choice questions, and a combination of AP English Literature teachers (25%) and college English Composition instructors (75%) grade all the essays from around the country.

 Is there a reading list?

-There is no specific reading list or requirement.
-It is possible that your English class will have a reading list, but the exam itself does not have one.
+There's no specific reading list or requirement.
+It's possible that your English class has a reading list, but the exam itself does not have one.
 Cue your sigh of relief.

-Important note: The AP exam will allow you to use any work of literary merit on the open-ended essay.
+Important note: The exam allows the use any work of literary merit on the open-ended essay.
 However, be careful about the whole "literary merit" thing, especially when it comes to modern literature.
 The Kite Runner is considered a work of literary merit, but The Hunger Games is not.
 Lord of the Rings, yes.
 Harry Potter, not so much.
-We know that drawing this distinction may inspire several of you to mount impassioned and cogent arguments in defense of your favorite books, but the AP free response section is not the place to do it.
+Drawing this distinction may inspire impassioned arguments in defense of your favorite books, but the free response section isn't the place to do it.

 Can I use highlighters on the test?